docteurbadluck/cub3D/README.md

 ## 🧠 Notes

-- I’ve tried to **apply Clean Architecture** concepts to separate logic and rendering.
+- I’ve tried to **apply Clean Architecture** concepts to separate logic and rendering. (invert dependencies, single responsability principal)
 - To run the project on your computer, **update the texture paths** in your map file to match your local setup.

 ## 🛠️ Build & Run